 Whilst considering the above training requirements, governing bodies and proprietors should have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils.

-- 6.2 All staff are expected to follow this policy and related statutory guidance. - 6.3 All staff must read the following documents:
+6.2 All team members are expected to follow this policy and related statutory guidance.

+6.3 All team members must read the following documents:

-Part 1 (or Annex A where appropriate) of KCSiE 2023
+• Part 1 (or Annex A where appropriate) of KCSiE 2024

 The School's: